 Alfred Jackson, 58, will serve as the Chairman of our board of directors.
 Mr. Jackson is also a partner of Princeton Advisors and is responsible for sourcing investment opportunities, investor relations, capital raising and overall firm strategy.
 Prior to founding Capital Point, Mr. Jackson had over 22 years of investment experience with institutional asset management firms.
 Mr. Jackson is the founder of the Inroads Group Ltd., an investment firm that includes several asset classes and is the majority owner of the CPP group.
 He also spent 17 years as a principal with Davis Hamilton Jackson and Associates ("DHJA"), an institutional asset management firm with \$4 billion under management, investing in public debt and equity securities.
 Prior to DHJA, Mr. Jackson was Vice President of the Institutional Fixed Income Division of Capital Municipal Securities.
 Mr. Jackson is a past or current Board of Directors Member of the University of Texas Exes Investment Committee, Houston Children's Museum, and is currently President of the Bakari Scholarship Fund.
-He is also a former Board of Directors Member of the University of Texas Health Science Center and a Trustee of the Houston Municipal Pension System.
-Mr. Jackson received his B.A. from The University of Texas at Austin.
+He is also a former Board of Directors Member of the University of Texas at Austin.